tembo-io/website/blog/2023-09-29-table-version-history/index.md

  Helmholtz Watson | 18500.00
 ```

 We will add one more column to this table, `sys_period`, which is a time range.
-This time range represents "since when" is this row the current version. this range is unbounded on the right side, because all the rows in the **employees** table are the present version.
+This time range represents "since when" is this row the current version.
+This range is unbounded on the right side, because all the rows in the **employees** table are the present version.

 ```
        name       |  salary  |             sys_period